seanpmaxwell/Trool/README.md

 - Actions are methods on a fact which will execute if all the conditions evaluate to true.
 Unlike conditions, you can have multiple params passed in.
-The action must be a method or a TypeScript setter function on the fact or else Trool with throw an error.
-The number or params in the passed through the cells below must match the number or `$param` strings or else Trool will throw an error.
+The action must be a method or a TypeScript setter function on the fact or else Trool will throw an error.
+The number of params in the action columns' cells below must match the number or `$param` strings or else Trool will also throw an error.

-- All remaining rows on a decision-table are referred to as rules.
+- All rows on a decision-table, except for the first 2, are referred to as rules.
 A rule works by evaluating a list of conditions against cell values which, if they all evaluate to true, will execute the specified actions.
 A rule must start with a rule name and can be anything but cannot be blank.

-- For each cell on the rule, if it is a condition column, the cell value will replace the `$param` value and evaluate the cell as true or false.
-An empty cell will automatically be evaluated as true.
-If any cell evaluates to false, that rule will fail and the decision-table will go on the next rule.
+- For each cell on the rule, if it is a condition column, the cell value will replace the `$param` value and evaluate the cell as `true` or `false`.
+An empty cell will automatically be evaluated as `true`.
+If any cell evaluates to `false`, that rule will fail and the decision-table will go on the next rule.

 - While on a rule's action column, each param specified must be separated by a comma.
 If no params are specified (the cell is blank), the rule will skip that action column.